tharunoptimus/slam-book-server/README.md

 # Slam Book Server

-Slam Book Server is a Node.js project that provides authentication, single sign-on (SSO), and content updating functionality.
+Slam Book Server is a Node.js project that provides authentication, single sign-on (SSO), and content updating functionality for the Adjective-Only Slam Book.

 ## Technologies Used